rillroberto88/Coursera-Pract_mach_learn/README.md

 - weightLift.html: HTML version of the R markdown
 - Weight Lifting Project.chm: compiled HTML file

-This file was created by Robert Rill, 2014 June.
+This file was created by Robert Rill, 19 June 2014.